jonasbn/til/rust/learn_rust.md

 Hello, world!
 ```

-You can use `cargo` to run the executable too
+Or you can use `cargo` to run the executable, I could have mentioned this earlier since the same goes for the regular build, but I wanted to take things step by step.

 ```bash
 $ cargo run